Scholastic Art & Writing Awards

 - The Scholastic Art & Writing Awards is the exclusive pathway to be considered for the National Student Poets Program.
 Students must achieve a National Gold or Silver Medal in poetry through blind adjudication by a national panel of jurors.
 From the top-winning work in the Scholastic Awards, an esteemed panel of expert judges selects five student poets, based on the student’s creativity, promise and dedication to craft.

-- Students in grades 9–11 who are interested in becoming a 2015 National Student Poet are able to submit their entries to the Scholastic Art & Writing Awards now through the fall.
+- Students in grades 10–11 who are interested in becoming 2016 National Student Poets are able to submit their entries to the Scholastic Art & Writing Awards now through the fall.
 Deadlines for art and writing submissions vary by region.

 - Information on the Program, students and upcoming events can be found at www.artandwriting.org/NSPP